neoforge-dev/starter/memory-bank/progress.md

 5. **DOM Element Simulation**: Created and managed actual DOM elements in mocks to simulate component behavior.
 6. **Animation Simulation**: Used setTimeout to simulate animations and transitions.
 7. **Service Mocking**: Created standalone service mocks that replicate the API of the actual services.
 8. **Documentation**: Documented the approach for creating effective mocks for future reference.
+9. **File Validation**: Implemented proper file validation logic in mocks, including size and type validation.